-Line 9 - Total Portfolio Income
+Line 9 - Total Portfolio Income Not Arising from Trade or Business

-Enter the total of all portfolio income included in line 1.
-Deductions attributable to portfolio income are reported as "other deductions" on federal Schedule K box 13d and federal Schedule K-1 box 13, using codes I, K or L, and should not be subtracted from portfolio income on this line.
+Enter the total of all portfolio income included in line 1 not arising from the trade or business.

+Do not subtract deductions attributable to portfolio income that are reported as "other deductions" on federal Schedule K box 13d and federal Schedule K-1 box 13, using codes I, K or L.